 Hence, based on their needs make your solution and make them feel like your product is the right one for them.

 Your first impressions won’t finalize the deal.
 You will have to convince your leads to convert them to paying customers.
-So, combine your research data, website and communication activity, and CRM data to address your customers’ pain points.
+So, combine your research data, website and communication activity, and CRM data and make strategies to address your customers’ pain points.

 What To Do-

 Your sales professionals should be flexible and creative to engage with their prospects.
 So, standardizing a sales funnel won’t act as a script or a sales playbook.
 However, it is a guideline that you can tweak and adjust.

 You can automate some of the steps that would be repeated and allow sales reps to focus on building relationships.
 For example, behavioral data is used to identify the customer’s pain points.

 According to GrowMeOrganic, over 80% of prospects say ‘no’ four times before turning it into “yes.”
 This happens because most sales reps concentrate on the top of the funnel.